-Data synchronization issues are no small potatoes for McCain Foods, which produces nearly one-third of the world's French fries, so the company is moving to implement a "trusted source" for product information in its Canadian division as a way of improving customer service and gaining competitive advantage.
+Data synchronization issues are no small potatoes for McCain Foods, especially when it comes to improving customer service and gaining competitive advantage.

 Of course, when the McCain family founded the company in Florenceville, New Brunswick, in 1957, data synchronization probably was not much of an issue.
 That year, the company's 30 employees produced about 1,500 pounds of product an hour and earned sales of $152,678.
 Now, however, McCain's 18,000 full-time employees around the globe put out not only more than 1 million pounds of potato products every hour, but also green vegetables, desserts, pizzas, beverages, oven meals and other food products, racking up worldwide sales of $4.8 billion for the fiscal year ending last June 30.

-All those products — including several dozen different French fry varieties — add up to a big serving of product attributes, everything from packaging and shipping information to nutritional, recipe and cooking information.
-As a global enterprise, McCain regularly receives requests for product information from other companies, its customers and regulatory agencies in countries around the world, in addition to requests to provide information to third parties, such as online trading exchanges.
+All those products add up to a big serving of product attributes, everything from packaging and shipping information to nutritional, recipe and cooking information.
+As a global enterprise, McCain regularly receives requests for product information from other companies, its customers and regulatory agencies in countries around the world, in addition to requests to provide information to third parties.
 More recently, customers have also requested that McCain provide product data to industry-supported data repositories like ECCnet, the Electronic Commerce Council of Canada, a not-for-profit group dedicated to promoting and maintaining product data standards.

-The dispersion of product information throughout the company has further complicated efforts to meet customers' requests.
-Much of McCain's product data resides in the company's enterprise resource planning system, but a good deal of the product attribute information sits in disparate systems in the company's research and development or marketing departments in Excel spreadsheets or Access databases elsewhere in the enterprise.
+The dispersion of product information throughout the company has complicated efforts to meet customers' requests.
+Much of McCain's product data resides in the company's enterprise resource planning (ERP) system, but a good deal of the product attribute information sits in disparate systems in Excel spreadsheets or Access databases.
 And that, according to Luby, is where the trouble starts.
 Because the data are dispersed among different systems, fulfilling an information request requires tracking down the correct set of data from the appropriate system, then ordering and formatting the information as required by the requester.
 That is, each request essentially requires a customized response.

-These one-off requests were challenging enough, but McCain also had to contend with continuous requests.
+McCain also had to contend with continuous requests.
 The issue here was that often the initial request would be for a limited set of product attribute data, but over time the company would be asked to provide additional pieces of information.
-"You don't know the full extent when you start," says Luby, "until all of a sudden you figure out that you're spending a lot of time and effort on this and it's becoming mission-critical."
+"You don't know the full extent when you start," says Luby, "until all of a sudden you figure out that you're spending a lot of time and effort on this, and it's becoming mission-critical."

 Finally, the frequency of requests for product data has been increasing.
-Customers and other entities are starting to want more frequent updates, according to Luby.
-"We are finding that these are not one-offs," he says.
-"They are starting to get more frequent, and so what you thought you were only doing once, now you have to do regularly."
 Retail customers, in particular, had an interest in having access to up-to-date information through organizations such as ECCnet, since the industry is moving to use these types of groups as centralized product data repositories — although McCain still had to deal with ad hoc requests for product data, too.

-Eventually, McCain conceived of the idea of moving toward establishing a centralized repository for the company's product information and decided to start off in the company's Canadian division — which employs about 3,300 people, has 11 processing facilities and represents a considerable percentage of the total frozen food dollar in Canada.
-The idea was to set up a storehouse of product attribute data that would also incorporate transformational capabilities so that users could set up customized but reusable templates with the proper information and formatting required by individual customers, industry registries like ECCnet and other requesters.
+Eventually, McCain decided to move toward establishing a centralized repository for the company's product information, starting in the company's Canadian division — which employs about 3,300 people, has 11 processing facilities and represents a considerable percentage of the total frozen food dollar in Canada.
+The idea was to set up a storehouse of product attribute data that would incorporate transformational capabilities so that users could set up customized, reusable templates with the proper information and formatting required by individual customers, industry registries like ECCnet and other requesters.
 This "trusted source" of product attribute data would be fed from other systems within the company.

-Luby and his team evaluated a variety of product information management solutions for use within McCain Foods before settling on an application called I-Accel from solution provider FullTilt.
-I-Accel is a Web-based product information management solution that offers a shared enterprise-wide repository, configurable workflow and role-based security.
-The solution was designed to help companies to aggregate and create product data from disparate sources and to standardize it using product domain expertise and industry standards.
+Luby and his team finally settled on an application called I-Accel from solution provider FullTilt, which is a Web-based product information management solution that offers a shared enterprise-wide repository, configurable workflow and role-based security.
+The solution was designed to help companies aggregate and create product data from disparate sources and to standardize it using product domain expertise and industry standards.

 Getting the database established and the necessary "hooks" connecting the repository to other systems has been relatively straightforward, according to Luby.
-"This is not rocket science," he quips, noting, however, that in order to feed external requestors the company has had to go through a largely manual task of "cleansing" the data, whether for the individual requests or for feeding the database — not an overly onerous task, given that a McCain division may have a couple hundred products, but nevertheless very important, particularly when competing data exists within the company.
-Currently McCain intends to populate the database with about from just under one hundred different attributes for some products to several hundred attributes for others.
-Luby did not expect to have all the hooks automating data feeds to the repository in place by the January launch date, but the project team planned to work in a follow-up phase to ensure that all the loading and data transfers become more fully automated than in the initial phase.
+"This is not rocket science," he quips, noting, however, that in order to feed external requestors the company has had to go through a largely manual task of "cleansing" the data, whether for the individual requests or for feeding the database.
+Currently McCain intends to populate the database with just under 100 different attributes for some products to several hundred attributes for others.

 Altogether about a half-dozen people within McCain's Canadian division will be responsible for the "care and feeding" of the Canadian data repository, but the system will be open to whomever within the division needs to access it to provide product information to a customer or other entity.
 The system allows users to configure "views" of the data to be sent out, and average users will have the ability to set up new views to a certain extent.
-But McCain will also have a number of "power users" who will have the ability — and the administrative permissions necessary — to generate completely new views.
-"If it's fundamentally different, then IT will have to do the first one of that ilk," explains Luby.
+But McCain will also have a number of "power users"" who will have the ability and the administrative permissions to generate completely new views.

-McCain's implementation team has worked to ensure acceptance of the new repository by bringing in the different functions affected by the project — R&D, marketing, sales — from the very beginning.
+McCain's implementation team has worked to ensure acceptance of the new repository by bringing in the different functions affected by the project — research and development, marketing, sales — from the very beginning.
 "One of our keys to success will be that they've been part of this right from the start," says Luby.
-"They've seen us.
-We've documented things, passed it back after them, kept them in the loop.
-They knew what we were doing, and we've had them involved in project meetings and product meetings."

-Luby did not discuss the total cost of the data synchronization project, but he did say that putting in this new process basically came down to a cost of doing business, at least initially.
-"This first project is to cost effectively meet external requirements," he says.
-That said, Luby believes the solution will lend a certain competitive edge to McCain, at least in the near term.
+Luby believes the solution will also lend a certain competitive edge to McCain, at least in the near term.
 "When someone wants to know this or that, we can quickly respond to them, versus someone else who has to dig through their systems and has to tell the customer, 'We'll get back to you in a week or month.'"
 In today's business environment, he notes, delays in providing information can result in missed sales opportunities and lost revenues.